 Currently, FinTech includes numerous technology startups, as well as large organizations trying to improve and optimize the financial services provided.
 At the end of 2014, investments in this segment reached 157 billion dollars.
 After that, the term began to refer to a large and rapidly growing industry.

-Most of the development of financial technology is modernizing traditional financial services and products in several areas:
+Most of the banking software development is modernizing traditional financial services and products in several areas:

 The new wave of FinTech over the past 10 years tends to develop from the bottom up, i.e. it is born mainly in agile startups that seek to break traditional rules, do business, compete, or are acquired by existing financial institutions.
 This new startup trend has a lot of advantages and coupled with post-crisis regulatory reforms that have spurred structural change in the financial industry, is pushing incumbent financial institutions to increasingly focus on technology to compete against the threat posed by new FinTech startups.